martinthomson/rfc6125bis/draft-ietf-uta-rfc6125bis.md

 * A DNS-ID reference identifier MUST be used directly as the DNS domain name and there is no application service type.

-* An IP-ID reference identifier MUST be exactly equal to the value of a iPAddress entry in subjectAltName.
+* An IP-ID reference identifier MUST be exactly equal, octet for octet, to the value of a iPAddress entry in subjectAltName.
 There is no application service type.

 * For an SRV-ID reference identifier, the DNS domain name portion is